![]() |

 \[ \left\{ \begin{array}{ll} h(z,t=0) = -9+z&\textrm{for clay}\\ h(z,t=0) = -0.09+z&\textrm{for silt} \end{array} \right. \]

-Editing that file you can set range of parameters, control time solve, tolerances, stop criteria, line-searcher.
+Editing that file you can set range of parameters, control time solver, tolerances, stop criteria, line-searcher.
 For details look to PETSc manual link.

-Note solved problem is strongly nonlinear, and we use here secant line-search in the L2 norm (see link).
+Note that here the solved problem is strongly nonlinear, and we use secant line-search in the L2 norm (see link).
 For stability of the result at each Newton iteration, we execute three sub-iterations with line searcher.
-Also, you have option controlling time step adaptively and linear solver pre-conditioner.
+Also, you have the option of controlling the time step adaptively and linear solver pre-conditioner.
 All command line options, both PETSc and MoFEM are printed if you add switch -help when you run MoFEM application.

 MoFEM specific options are

-Finally, we can run simulation, be executing above script
+Finally, we can run the simulation by executing above the script

 where

-For problem set-up like above, results are shown in Figure 1, where the evolution of various parameters over time until equilibrium is reached is shown.
+For the problem setup like above, results are shown in Figure 1, where the evolution of various parameters over time until equilibrium is reached is shown.
 You can note that initially, clay is relatively dry, whereas silt is wet.
-Over time clay suck the water from silt.
-On the left-hand side observed the distribution of saturation.
-Initially, high gradients of pressure head are created on the interface between two materials.
-Those are captured very well, despite coarse mesh, showing capabilities of presented problem formulation.
-For creating of this figure we used the 2nd order of polynomial to approximate the pressure head and 3rd order polynomial to approximate the fluxes.
+Over time, the clay sucks the water from the silt.
+On the left-hand side, we observe the distribution of saturation.
+Initially, high gradients of pressure head are created on the interface between the two materials.
+Those are captured very well, despite the coarse mesh, showing capabilities of the presented problem formulation.
+For creation of this figure we used the 2nd order of polynomial to approximate the pressure head and the 3rd order polynomial to approximate the fluxes.

 In the second example, we show how to run downward infiltration problem with three layers, i.e. clay, silt and clay.

-In that case on the top, we apply zero pressure head, rest of the boundary is impermeable.
-See journal script to generate such mesh
+In the case above, we apply zero pressure head and the rest of the boundary is impermeable.
+See the following journal script to generate such a mesh

 reset # create body volume brick x 0.01 y 0.002 z 0.1 move Volume all x 0 y 0 z -0.05 include_merged brick x 0.1 y 0.06 z 0.02 move Volume 2 location volume 1 include_merged chop volume 1 with volume 2 imprint volume all merge volume all # make block for clay block 1 volume 4 5 block 1 name 'SOIL_CLAY1' # make block for silt block 2 volume 3 block 2 name 'SOIL_SILT2' block 3 surface 1 block 3 name 'HEAD1' block 3 attribute count 1 block 3 attribute index 1 0 # make mesh volume all size auto factor 10 volume all scheme Tetmesh mesh volume all # refine mesh at interfaces between clay & silt refine surface 1 13 14 size 0.0025 bias 1.5 depth 1 smooth

-Here we add third block name HEAD1, where boundary condition is applied.
+Here we add the third block name HEAD1, where a boundary condition is applied.
 Similarly, non-zero fluxes can be applied by making a block with some surface elements and called it for example "FLUX1".

-The material parameters are similar to one given in the previous problem
+The material parameters are similar to the ones given in the previous problem

 [mat_block_1] # VanGenuchten # SimpleDarcy material_name=VanGenuchten # Default material for VanGenuchten is Clay (no need to set parameters if clay is used) # Assumed units are in meters and days. # Model parameters controlling convergence sCale=1e6 # Scale mass conservation equation ePsilon1=1e-5 # Minimal capacity when removing spurious oscillations in time Ah=-9 # head suction at z = 0 AhZ=1 #�gradient of initial head suction AhZZ=0 # initial head suction is calculated from equation h = Ah + AhZZ*z + AhZZ*zz [mat_block_2] material_name=VanGenuchten # Material parameters for Silt from Vogel., van Genuchten Cislerova 2001 sCale=1e6 ePsilon1=1e-5 Ah=-9 AhZ=1 thetaS=0.46 thetaM=0.46 thetaR=0.034 alpha=1.6 n=1.37 Ks=0.006 hS=0 # You can change boundary conditions here #[head_block_3] #head = 0